atanasgiliev/atanasgiliev.github.io/content/about.md

 description: "About Me Page"
 ---

-How nice to meet you!.
+How nice to meet you!
 I am a 21-years-old guy originally from Plovdiv, Bulgaria.
 I went to an US high school called the American College of Sofia, the first American school outside of the US :), before I crossed the pond back in August 2022 to arrive in the great state of New Hampshire.
 I am a Math major at Dartmouth College and